 3 is the Magic Number.
 Yes, it is.
-Del a Soul knew it.
+De La Soul knew it.
 Everyone knows it.
 In numerology, religion, sport, literature and indeed all walks of life, the number 3 has mythical status.
 Wikipedia explains this in great detail.

 So how can we use the power of 3 to our advantage in the world of business?

-Here’s (of course) 3 suggestions.
+Here are (of course) 3 suggestions.

 1 Creating Convincing Arguments